In this article, we’ll cover:

 Let’s start with the most common attribution model – last touch.
 A default option for most of the analytics solutions and the one that usually defines what will get an investment and what will be shut down.

 On this graph, you can see that Google paid campaigns are driving the most conversions and revenue for this business, with Google organic and direct traffic following them closely.

-I believe this graph reflects how most of the companies would allocate the budget.
+I believe this graph reflects how most the companies would allocate their budget.

 But let’s look further.

 Here are the channels driving awareness.
 While Google ads are still leading, organic and direct became closer contenders here.

 What’s interesting, is that Direct traffic became more significant with the first touch attribution model.
 Usually, it is vice-versa.
 It can say about strong brand awareness or trade shows, partnerships, etc. And this may help you to get the budget for those hardly measurable things.

 However, with a custom attribution model, the impact of Google paid traffic becomes undeniable.

 Here you can see the comparison of three attribution models.
 Comparing those gives a much stronger perspective on the performance of the channels and how you should allocate the budget.